-- DPMI Plus participants are not permitted to enroll in any other academic programs for credit while completing DPMI Plus other than (a) 1-4 units of language credit; and/or, (b) DPMI 698 A and B.
+- DPMI Plus participants are not permitted to enroll in any other academic programs for credit while completing DPMI Plus other than (a) 1-4 units of language credit; (b) DPMI 8610 and 8620; or (c) IEM Practicum.

 - Students completing DPMI Plus during their final semester must complete all their degree requirements before beginning their DPMI Plus assignment.